 - Your administrator can configure both the number of allowed attempts and the period of time that password resets are locked.

 - In some cases, your administrator might not allow you to change your password from off-network or from untrusted locations.
 If this is true, you will see an error when you click this option.
+If you have access, you can connect to your company's VPN to get on the network and resolve this error.

 For more information, see: